 Our is to examine and extend the existing knowledge about the political potential of heritage in the context of the post/socialist city, in the past and present.

 We understand ‘heritage-making’ as an open-ended process by which urban built environment is positioned as valuable and socially and culturally significant for a group or a community across generations.
 The focus of the workshop, therefore, is on the tangible form primarily, or its mediated representations (as, for instance, in the case of digital reproductions).
 By ‘protest’ we mean practices subversive of the established political order, urban civic initiatives or outright protests.
 What unites these categories of action is the ethos of change, however implicit or ineffective from the point of view of achieving it.

 History has taught us that under authoritarian regimes, it is often the artistic practices, including performance, that carried the political weight and expressed discontent — a role that may be relevant again for arts and artists in the current political climate of Eastern Europe and Russia.
 As this might be the case, trajectories of performative traditions of non-conformist art of the social period, and their possible influence on the current subversive practices form our special point of interest.

-The workshop will take place on September 13 late morning, concluding on September 14, afternoon.
+The workshop will take place on September 13 afternoon, concluding on September 14, afternoon.

 Herder Institute has a limited number of travel grants to cover the participants’ commute and one night at a hotel.
 Participants are encouraged to seek support from their home institutions, where it is possible.